A Comprehensive Antelope Canyon Guide for Travelers

 Antelope Canyon Guide

 When I first visited Antelope Canyon back in 2008, there were a lot of other tourists, but the canyon wasn’t really crowded.
 However, a lot has changed since that time.
-When I went back to Antelope Canyon recently, the canyon was so crowded you could not move inside the canyon at times.
+When I went back to Antelope Canyon recently, the canyon was so crowded that you could not move inside the canyon at times.

 There are tourist buses that bring large flocks of tourists to the canyon these days, which is only compounding the crowding issue.
 My hope is that this will be more regulated in the future so that we can preserve this amazing canyon for future generations.